From adversity, heroes are born.

 Steve has led the charge in innovative assistive technology.

-With one of Steve and Team Gleason’s focus on life sustaining and enhancing technology, Steve has lead the charge to help innovate for and promote innovative assistive technology.
+With one of Steve and Team Gleason’s focus on life-sustaining and enhancing technology, Steve has led the charge to help innovate for and promote innovative assistive technology.
 In 2015, Steve challenged Microsoft to create a method for people who are completely paralyzed to navigate their power wheelchairs with their eyes.
 Not only did the tech giant complete the request, Steve, Team Gleason, and others are working collaboratively to make the technology widely available to all who need these liberating devices.
-As a result of Steve’s inspiration, Microsoft has also made eye tracking technology part of all Windows 10 products across the globe.
+As a result of Steve’s inspiration, Microsoft has also made eye-tracking technology part of all Windows 10 products across the globe.
 Access to this technology with the most used operating system in the world speaks volumes to the impact Steve’s challenge has had.

-But, the most signiﬁcant accomplishment for Steve and Michel since Steve’s diagnosis was their decision to have a child.
-In November 2011, Rivers Gleason was born and is the center of their lives.
+But, the most signiﬁcant accomplishment for Steve and Michel since Steve’s diagnosis was their decision to have children.
+In November 2011, Rivers Gleason was born and their daughter, Gray, was born in 2018.
 When Steve was diagnosed, he famously said there will be “No White Flags”.
 This has become the Team Gleason mantra, but it is most important when applied to Steve as a father.
-No goal is more important to Steve and Michel than ﬁnding a solution for ALS, so they can share many, many years together and as parents to Rivers.
+No goal is more important to Steve and Michel than ﬁnding a solution for ALS, so they can share many, many years together and as parents to Rivers and Gray.

 Photo credit: Microsoft